 Video editing and generation methods often rely on pre-trained image-based diffusion models.
 During the diffusion process, however, the reliance on rudimentary noise sampling techniques that do not preserve correlations present in subsequent frames of a video is detrimental to the quality of the results.
 This either produces high-frequency flickering, or texture-sticking artifacts that are not amenable to post-processing.
 With this in mind, we propose a novel method for preserving temporal correlations in a sequence of noise samples.
 This approach is materialized by a novel noise representation, dubbed \(\smallint\)-noise (integral noise), that reinterprets individual noise samples as a continuously integrated noise field: pixel values do not represent discrete values, but are rather the integral of an underlying infinite-resolution noise over the pixel area.
 Additionally, we propose a carefully tailored transport method that uses \(\smallint\)-noise to accurately advect noise samples over a sequence of frames, maximizing the correlation between different frames while also preserving the noise properties.
 Our results demonstrate that the proposed \(\smallint\)-noise can be used for a variety of tasks, such as video restoration and editing, surrogate rendering, and conditional video generation.

 Our method allows warping Gaussian noise with extreme deformations while still preserving its Gaussian properties.
-This is not achievable with standard warping methods, as we show in the comparison below.
-In the first row, we compare with standard interpolation methods applied on consecutive frames \((F_{n-1}, F_{n})\).
+This is not achievable with standard warping and interpolation methods, as we show in the comparison below.
 These tend to create numerical dissipation, which destroys high-frequency details and produces blurring.
-In the second row, we compute a flow map between the initial frame and the current one, and apply the interpolation methods on the pair \((F_0, F_{n})\).
-Due to numerical error in the mapping, flickering and incoherence appear in the result.
 Our \(\smallint\)-noise method outperforms all existing warping methods by transporting the noise perfectly while keeping its Gaussian properties.

 Bilinear